Empirical priors and posterior concentration in a piecewise polynomial sequence model: Abstract

 \section{Abstract}

 Inference on high-dimensional parameters in structured linear models is an important statistical problem.
-This paper focuses on the piecewise constant Gaussian sequence model, and we develop a new empirical Bayes solution that enjoys adaptive minimax posterior concentration rates and, thanks to the conjugate form of the empirical prior, relatively simple posterior computations.
+This paper focuses on the case of a piecewise polynomial Gaussian sequence model, and we develop a new empirical Bayes solution that enjoys adaptive minimax posterior concentration rates and improved structure learning properties compared to existing methods.
+Moreover, thanks to the conjugate form of the empirical prior, posterior computations are fast and easy.
+Numerical examples also highlight the method's strong finite-sample performance compared to existing methods across a range of different scenarios.